 Besides they kept the scale-aware code opaque to application development.

 4. Choose Your Battles

 They outsourced their problems.
 Because they wanted to focus on important things.
-They didn’t have the time or resources to build their own infrastructure to serve popular videos.
-So, they put the popular videos on a third-party CDN.
+They didn’t have the time or resources to build their infrastructure to serve popular videos.
+So they put the popular videos on a third-party CDN.
 The benefits:

-Low latency.
-Because of fewer network hops from the user
+Low latency due to fewer network hops from the user

 They served less popular videos from a colocated data center.
 And used the software RAID to improve the performance through multi-disk access parallelism.
 Also tweaked their servers to prevent cache thrashing.

 They kept their infrastructure in a colocated data center for 2 reasons.
-To tweak servers with ease to meet their needs.
-And to negotiate their own contracts.
+To tweak servers with ease to meet their needs and to negotiate their contracts.

 Each video had 4 thumbnails.
 So, they faced problems in serving small objects: lots of disk seeks, and filesystem limits.
 So, they put thumbnails in BigTable.
 It is a distributed data store with many benefits: